RRrawat/aws-alb-and-asg-module-terraform/README.md

 ALB is coupled with Auto Scaling
 There is one Target Group connecting both the EC2 instances EC2 Apache installation happens with AWS SSM

+You can do a quick check to see whether the example works now.

+Select ALB -> Click Description Tab -> Click the Description tab -> Copy (Ctrl +C) the DNS name (e.g. myALB-1767835550.us-east-1.elb.amazonaws.com)

+Paste the DNS name on a web browser and see all ok.